alishaaileen/Exercise-3/README.md

 # What can this web do?
-It can show you Star Wars Character's info <br>
+It can show you Star Wars Planet's info <br>
-and you can search for spesific character.
+and you can search for spesific planet.